bharathnj/service-agent/README.md

 # Service Agent
 The Service Agent streamlines case management and FAQ handling for enterprises, eliminating manual intervention and improving operational efficiency.
-Leveraging cutting-edge technologies like BigQuery, Google Cloud Storage, and Vertex AI, the Service Agent ensures seamless performance, scalability, and real-time query handling.
+Leveraging technologies like
+* Vertex AI Agent Builder
+* BigQuery
+* Cloud run Functions (Python)
+* Google Cloud Storage
+* Web App (Flask)

 ## Make sure the Sales and Support cases tables are created in BigQuery before you begin with this step.